openshift/training/05-Services-Routing-Complete-Example.md

 # Routing
 The OpenShift routing tier is how FQDN-destined traffic enters the OpenShift environment so that it can ultimately reach pods.
 In a simplification of the process, the `openshift3/ose-haproxy-router` container we will create below is a pre-configured instance of HAProxy as well as some of the OpenShift framework.
-The OpenShift instance running in this container watches for route resources on the OpenShift master.
+The OpenShift instance running in this container watches for changes to route resources on the OpenShift master.

 Here is an example route resource JSON definition: